-Farmer’s fever, also called organic dust toxic syndrome (ODTS), is caused by breathing in dust which contains moulds from spoiled plant materials.
+Farmer’s fever, also called organic dust toxic syndrome (ODTS), is caused by breathing in dust which contains moulds from spoiled plant materials such as baled hat, stored grain or silage.
 It is a common respiratory illness in farmers, particularly those working with grain, hay, silage and confined animals.
 The symptoms are a fever and flu-like symptoms which occur four to 12 hours after exposure to contaminated dust.

 The symptoms of farmer’s fever will usually disappear within one to three days after you are no longer exposed to the dust.
 ODTS is often misdiagnosed, so it is important to tell your doctor about any recent dust exposures you may have had.

 You can reduce your risk of developing ODTS by wearing a mask or respirator to reduce your exposure to organic dust.

 Centers for Disease Control (US)

 Farm Respiratory Hazards (2014)

 University of Missouri